The Forensic Cost of Watermark Removal: From Dedicated Attacks to Image Editing: Abstract

 \section{Abstract}

 Current watermark removal methods are evaluated on two axes: attack success rate and perceptual quality.
-We show this is insufficient.
+We show that this is insufficient.
 While state-of-the-art attacks successfully degrade the watermark signal without visible distortion, they leave distinct statistical artifacts that betray the removal attempt.
-We name this overlooked axis Watermark Removal Detection (WRD) and demonstrate that a modern classifier trained on these artifacts achieves state-of-the-art detection rates at $10^{-3}$ FPR across every removal method tested.
-No existing attack accounts for this forensic leakage.
-We benchmark leading watermarking schemes against standard removal pipelines under the extended evaluation triple of attack success, perceptual quality, and forensic detectability, and find that no current method balances all three.
-Our results establish forensic stealthiness as a necessary requirement for watermark removal.
+We name this overlooked axis Watermark Removal Detection (WRD) and demonstrate that a modern classifier trained on these artifacts achieves state-of-the-art detection rates with an average of 0.92 TPR at $10^{-3}$ FPR across every removal method tested.
+We introduce the compound success rate to better report attacks that both erase the watermark and avoid forensic detection, revealing that the best practical threat achieves only 10\% of success rate.
+We provide extensive evaluation across text-to-image and editing models spanning 2022–2026, finding that GenAI faces a fundamental dilemma: either they fail to remove the watermark, or they introduce distortions strong enough to be forensically exposed.
+No current method balances all three criteria simultaneously.